"Peggy Martin" rose Description

 "According to Peggy "I was given cuttings of the thornless climber in 1989 by Ellen Dupriest who had gotten her rose cuttings from her mother-in-law, Faye Dupriest.
 Faye had gotten her cuttings from a relative's garden in New Orleans...."

-This rose survived Hurricane Katrina, continuing to live in the salt water flooded yard of Peggy Martin in Plaquemines Parish, New Orleans.
+This rose survived Hurricane Katrina in 2005, continuing to live in the salt water flooded yard of Peggy Martin in Plaquemines Parish, New Orleans.
 Chamblee's Rose Nursery acquired cuttings from the original rose in New Orleans in January, 2007.
 Proceeds from the sale of this rose by Chamblee's Rose Nursery will go to Zone IX Horticulture Restoration Fund to restore parks, gardens, and green space in New Orleans Read more about this rose: